Bloc/portfolio-kami/_posts/2015-12-05-first-dev-interview.md

 I then got to ask some questions.
 My best question, and one I recommend to other early career developers, was "What concerns do you have about my background?"
 I'd seen this suggested before because it allows them to identify potential weaknesses that you may be able to explain away (without being defensive).
 In this case, an interviewer not surprisingly mentioned that I would need to quickly learn some specific tools and technologies.
 Fortunately, she followed that up with a comment about how I'd already shown that I am a quick study, already have a good foundation, and that I have shown initiative to learn on my own.
 With that, my lack of specific technology experience wasn't as much of a concern.

-**Major takeaway:** Don't stop learning and try things outside of the bootcamp.
+**Major takeaway:** Don't stop learning and try things outside of the boot camp.
 If I hadn't been using Sass and the Bourbon ecosystem I don't think I'd have a chance.
 Neither of those were suggested by Bloc and both display my prime area of interest: CSS.

 ## We'll see!

 I had the second interview this afternoon and I don't expect to hear back until the middle of next week.
 I'm feeling good about my chances, but if I don't get the job I won't be too surprised.
-I haven't even finished my bootcamp program and it's not unthinkable that a more experienced front end developer of good fit is in the applicant pool.
+I haven't even finished my boot camp program and it's not unthinkable that a more experienced front end developer of good fit is in the applicant pool.
 I'll be disappointed, but not totally surprised.

 What I can say for sure is that a few things have made this interview process better than it could have been: